How to Buy Apple Stock

 There are always many opposing views about this:

-Some still say that Apple hasn't done enough innovating in the years after founder Steve Job's death.
+Although it has been many years since Steve Jobs died, some people in the media still cling to the notion that the companies innovation died with him.
 They fear all Apple is doing is pushing out updated models of existing products and adding size options.
 They also fear the intensely competitive world of mobile phones will prevent Apple from making money years from now.
 They also cite the fact that Apple has a small market share compared to Samsung and that the Android platform is free, which allows other phone companies to more easily compete.
 There are also those that believe the Apple Watch was a failure even though the evidence proves otherwise.
+Now people are saying the HomePod is a big failure.

 There is always the opinion perpetuated by the media and Apple detractors that Apple has run out of new products and new ideas.
-Apple stock has suffered greatly in the last year and a half because of those rumors and beliefs but the stock seems to be trading in a more positive fashion lately.
+Apple stock suffers time to time because of those rumors but the stock seems to be trading in a more positive fashion for most of the last year.
 It must be noted that there is no guarantee when you buy any stock (including AAPL) that it will go up and you should always be prepared to accept losses, if they come, as well as gains.